Nathan2820/FundamentalProject/README.md

 and mine is no exception.
-Because of this, I have analysed risks which cover the whole scope of the project as to ensure that each area has precautions in place to ensure that the risks are mitigated not only in specific areas but as a whole for the project.
+Because of this, I have analysed risks which cover the whole scope of the project as to ensure that each area has precautions in place to ensure that the risks are mitigated, not only in specific areas but as a whole for the project.

 Within my risk assessment I will be using different levels to classify the risks in given areas, these are as follows: